juliendargelos/rollup-plugin-emit-ejs/readme.md

 > Note that the template provided in the `layout` option is automatically excluded.

+### layout

+Path to an ejs template to use as layout.
+Skip this option if you don't need layout.

+Default: `undefined`

 ### extension

 Extension to append to emitted files (the leading `.` can be omitted).